OFFICIAL PAYMENT PARTNER OF UEFA EURO 2024™

 Batch payments

-Wise allows users to make up to 1,000 payments simultaneously by uploading a .CSV or .XLSX file with the recipient and transaction details.
-Three file templates are available, which users need to fill out manually and upload on Wise to initiate batch payments [3].
+Wise enables users to make up to 1,000 payments simultaneously by uploading a .CSV or .XLSX file with the recipient and transaction details [3].

 Support for marketplaces to collect payments

-Wise doesn’t list any supported marketplaces, but it’s possible to collect marketplace payments.
+Wise doesn’t list any specific marketplace integrations, but you can still use it to collect marketplace payments.

-Set up Wise’s multi-currency account to access virtual account numbers and bank details for various currencies.
-Add the details to your seller accounts on marketplaces like Amazon and eBay (make sure the currency matches the marketplace region).
+By setting up Wise’s multi-currency account, you’ll get access to virtual account numbers and bank details for various currencies.
+Add the details to your seller accounts on marketplaces like Amazon and Etsy (make sure the currency matches the marketplace region).
 When a customer makes a purchase, you’ll receive the funds from the marketplace sale in your Wise account.

 Integration with third-party apps

-Wise integrates with several finance and admin apps, including Xero, Intuit Quickbooks, FreeAgent and FreshBooks.
+Wise integrates with several finance and admin apps, including Xero, QuickBooks, FreeAgent and FreshBooks.
 [5]

 Open a World Account for free